User Guide Cancel

 Delay effect

-The Delay effect repeats audio after a specified amount of time.
+The Delay effect repeats the audio after a specified amount of time.
 This effect simulates sound bouncing off a surface, such as a wall.

 To simulate the acoustic ambience of a room, use the Reverb effect.